ironcrafter54/spotdl-web/README.md

 # Install dependencies
 pip install -r requirements.txt

+# Set up environment variables
+export PIN="dev-pin"
+export SESSION_SECRET="dev-secret"

 # Run in development mode
 uvicorn main:app --reload --host 0.0.0.0 --port 8000
+# OR use the startup script
+python run.py
 ```

 ## Troubleshooting

 ### Common Issues

+1. **Can't access the application**: Check that you're using the correct PIN
+2. **Session expired**: Re-enter your PIN to get a new 24-hour session
+3. **WebSocket connection failed**: Ensure you're logged in with a valid session
-1. **spotDL not found**: Ensure spotDL is installed and in your PATH
+4. **spotDL not found**: Ensure spotDL is installed and in your PATH
-2. **FFmpeg not found**: Install FFmpeg for audio processing
+5. **FFmpeg not found**: Install FFmpeg for audio processing
-3. **Permission errors**: Check file permissions in the downloads directory
+6. **Permission errors**: Check file permissions in the downloads directory
-4. **Navidrome connection failed**: Verify your Navidrome server URL and credentials
+7. **Navidrome connection failed**: Verify your Navidrome server URL and credentials

+### Security Best Practices

+- Always change the default PIN (`1234`) before deployment
+- Use a strong, random session secret in production
+- Consider using HTTPS in production environments
+- Regularly rotate your PIN and session secret
+- Monitor access logs for suspicious activity

 ### Logs